karan-barot/Agora/README.md

 # Agora
 This is amn E-commerce website created by

---Karan Barot
+- Karan Barot
---Adit Patel
+- Adit Patel
---Nisarg Shah
+- Nisarg Shah